1. A clear goal

-If you are going to plot data on a map, when what is the ultimate purpose?
-To show gaps and opportunities in a market?
+Before you start plotting your data on a map, try to figure out your ultimate goal.
+Is it to show gaps and opportunities in a market?
 To reveal distances between key elements of your business (e.g. customers vs. proximity to sales outlets)?
-To organize volunteers or sales teams so that they follow routes that will yield the best response in a given market?
-Only you can tell, so only you can decide what is the best, most motivational information to place on a map.
+To organize volunteers or sales teams so they work efficiently?

 Most location mapping works by automatically taking data from a spreadsheet (usually Excel) and placing it on a map.
 It does this by geocoding the location element contained in a spreadsheet column.
-As long as a location column is present and readable, then all manner of associative data can be attached to a pin on a map — from local contact details to CRM links.
+As long as a location column is present and readable, then you can attach lots of data to each pin on the map — from local contact details to CRM links.

 To learn more about how to format your spreadsheet data for easy upload to eSpatial, check out our help guide.

 Gone are the days when mapping spreadsheet data was a specialist area, confined to only those with high-level GIS training.
 Location mapping is now accessible to anyone with a computer and basic knowledge of Excel.
 But if you have any questions, eSpatial provides full training, in-product chat support and a variety of resources to help.

 Want to find out how location mapping software can help your business?